 Opponents of income redistribution often argue that taking from the haves and giving to the have-nots is at odds with individual rights.

 This is not a new point, of course.
-We have long known, for example, that people without health insurance are more likely to die when faced with major illnesses or medical emergencies.
+We have long known that people without health insurance are more likely to die when faced with major illnesses or medical emergencies.
 One study estimated that 26,000 Americans died in 2010 because they lacked health insurance.
+As a society, we had plenty enough wealth in 2010 to make sure that all those uninsured people had coverage, and most of them might be alive today if we had done so.
+But that would have meant higher taxes for an expanded Medicaid system.
+And basically we made the choice to allow some people to die -- thousands -- so that others could keep more of their money.